 Journalism exists to inform communities, but too often misses in forming authentic connections with those communities or representing them accurately.

-Presented by the Online News Association’s Philadelphia chapter, the Philadelphia Association of Black Journalists (PABJ) and Pipeline Philadelphia Coworking and Shared Offices as part of the State of Young Philly event series, State of Young Journalism is an evening of lightning talks given by young, locally focused news professionals — reporters, editors, project managers — who will speak about their work engaging neighborhoods and other hyperlocal groups.
+Presented by the Online News Association’s Philadelphia chapter, the Philadelphia Association of Black Journalists (PABJ) and The Yard: Center City as part of the State of Young Philly event series, State of Young Journalism is an evening of lightning talks given by young, locally focused news professionals — reporters, editors, project managers — who will speak about their work engaging neighborhoods and other hyperlocal groups.

 The talks will focus on specific projects or larger-scale articles that were created to reach underserved communities, with time for Q&A and for attendees to pitch stories to presenters and other media-affiliated attendees.

 – PABJ, presenting on The Color of Cannabis event (https://www.phillycolorofcannabis.com/)